italomaia/flask-empty/README.md

 ## Macros

-You can use the jinja2 macros available in **templates/macros** to easily integrate your jinja templates with flask extensions like wtforms and commons tasks like showing flash messages.
+You can use the jinja2 macros available in **templates/macros** to easily integrate your jinja2 templates with flask extensions like wtforms and commons tasks like showing flash messages.
+Available macros, **formhelpers** and **flashing** are very useful.

 ## Blueprints